adamtow/cronios/documentation.md

 `{
 	"Cronios": true,
 	"date": ISO 8601 Date and Time
+	"lastRun": Date string
+	"brightness": a value between 0 and 1
 }`

 A shortcut that requires Shortcuts to be in the foreground might use this information to display a banner notification prior to running the **Open App** command to switch back to the Shortcuts application.